 Check wind sport and water sport terms.
 Some policies cap or exclude claims if an activity is classified as high risk.

-Confirm marine activity coverage, emergency transport, and delay protections for weather-related changes.
+Confirm marine activity coverage, emergency transport, and delay protections for weather-related changes on boat tours.

 Bonaire is a serious diving destination.
-That means many travelers should evaluate dive-specific insurance separately from general travel insurance.
+Many travelers should evaluate dive-specific protection alongside general travel medical insurance.

 Bonaire's main modern hospital in Kralendijk with 24/7 emergency care, specialty services, ICU, and surgical care.